KateJohnson/PHAR422_Decision_modeling_R_tutorial/markov_model_tutorial_post.md

 **\*\*Question: One of the most challenging parts of doing a PSA is defining distributions for each parameter using the available evidence.
-Often this requires converting summary information from the literature, of the mean and sd, into the parameters required for your desired distribution, which is generally defined by the type of variable being modeled.
+Often this requires converting summary information from the literature, usually the mean and sd, into the parameters required for your desired distribution, which is generally defined by the type of variable being modeled.
 We will do this for the utility parameters as an example.
 Because utilities have a range of 0 to 1, and can take any values in